josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/☕️_Post_Imperial_Weather/📜_how_to_style_out_a_crisis.md

 ## 🏮 Footer

-*How to Style Out a Crisis — Kipling for Modern Governance* is a living node of the **Polaris Protocol**.
+*📜 How to Style Out a Crisis — Kipling for Modern Governance* is a living node of the **Polaris Protocol**.
 It examines how emotional restraint, composure, and endurance became embedded within institutional and governance cultures — and how literary ideals of resilience continue to shape modern administrative psychology.

 > 📡 Cross-references: